 “I’m impressed, about half the lawyers don’t even recognize my face after I’ve told them who I am.
 Tom Dantoin.”
-I reached out my hand.
+I said as I extended my hand.

 “Brady Skenendore,” he replied, shaking it heartily.
 “I’m glad to meet you.
 I had visions of being put in a cell with one of the bastards I defended as a public defender.
 That thought scares the crap out of me.”

 “You always did okay with the PD work,” I said.
 “I woulda thought you’d be more worried about being in a cell with one of the Hockers brothers.”